George Doundoulakis: Advancement Devices and William J. Casey

 In the 1950s, Doundoulakis began his own company dedicated to pursuing his patent designs and applying them to the market.
-Advancement Devices was launched, under which William J. Casey first heard of the inventor.
+Advancement Devices was launched, through which William J. Casey first heard of the inventor.
 In WWII, Casey had been chief of the OSS' Secret Intelligence branch for Europe.
 He learned that Doundoulakis also served in the OSS, and had secured a contract from the "Army Signal Corps to produce a radar that could measure the trajectory of a mortar shell.
 But he lacked the capital to follow through on his bid."
 Following this lead, Casey ensured that all the necessary funding would accompany Doundoulakis' future projects.
 Under Advancement Devices, and with contributions from Casey, Doundoulakis developed a stream of patents for electronics, television, and internal ballistic engines.

 One patent, the tri-rotor engine, became a matter of contention with the IRS in back taxes owed by Casey to the IRS.
 Nonetheless, the Doundoulakis/Casey business partnership would beget a life-long friendship from, "the inventor who he had long subsidized."
 Their bond was not only grounded in their prior service with the OSS but in an alliance that continued throughout Casey's Congressional hearings prior to his SEC (Securities and Exchange Commission) post.
 Doundoulakis was called to testify before the United States Congress on Casey's behalf.
 He eventually was sworn in and became head of the Securities and Exchange Commission under President Nixon.
 Afterward, under the presidency of Ronald Reagan, Casey was appointed the director of the Central Intelligence Agency.

-Personal
+Personal life

-George married Chrysanthe "Chris" (Markomihalakis) in Brooklyn, New York, where they settled after the war, resettling in North Bellmore, New York.
+Doundoulakis married Chrysanthe "Chris" (Markomihalakis) in Brooklyn, New York, where they settled after the war, resettling in North Bellmore, New York.
 They had two sons and one daughter, and three grandchildren.

-During the 1980s, Leigh Fermor visited and stayed with George at his North Bellmore home.
-Leigh Fermor visited him during one of the many celebrations for the Battle of Crete and the abduction of Gen. Kreipe, punctuating a friendship which had endured throughout both their lives.
+During the 1980s, Leigh Fermor visited and stayed with Doundoulakis at his North Bellmore home, during one of the many celebrations for the Battle of Crete and the abduction of Gen. Kreipe, punctuating a friendship which had endured throughout both their lives.

-Death and Funeral
+Death

 George Doundoulakis died on March 17, 2007, and was buried with military honors in Greenfield Cemetery, Uniondale, New York.